ppopoff/scala-course/textbook/en/ch1_pattern_matching/assignment.md

 Assignment for Chapter 1
 ========================

 Here you will master recursion and pattern matching.
-There's no place to tell about the recursion, because we expect that you learned it in high-school.
+We are not covering the recursion topic, because we expect you to know it from your high-school.
 All of those tasks should be solved recursively with help of pattern matching.

 ## Exercise 1